 Marisa Moore, MBA.
 RDN.
 LD.

 I am available for virtual cooking demos, media requests, recipe development, speaking, spokesperson work, and consulting.
-I plan to offer more 1:1 nutrition consults beginning summer 2021.
+I am not currently accepting new clients but I’m sharing some fantastic options here.

 Vanessa Rissetto, MS, RD, CDN, Founder, Culina Health